Methodist College Belfast: Edwardian period

-In 1901 it was decided that the provision for science in the school was insufficient and a dedicated science block was constructed which included two lecture rooms and now comprises H-Block.

 During the course of the First World War 428 pupils served in the armed forces and 80 were killed.

 Further specialised rooms were built in 1919 including more labs, art rooms and classrooms.
 In an attempt to provide classroom space to a growing student population, the college purchased second-hand American Hospital Huts which were erected across the school in 1921.
 One of these huts remained in the college, between the Whitla Hall and the Drama Studio, until the early 2010s.
 The Marquess of Londonderry donated books to the college that were used in the school's Londonderry Library.

 Around this time with the theological students gone and the Headmaster moved out of his rooms to College Gardens, the Main Building was remodelled to better accommodate boarders.
 Like other schools at the time, the boarders lived in "houses" but unlike other schools, rather than staying in the same house during their time there, they would move from house to house as they progressed through the school.
 The houses were Bedell House, Castlereagh House and Kelvin House and the boys would move up through them.
 They were named after two prominent Irishmen and one Englishman; Anglican clergyman William Bedell, born in Essex but dying in Cavan, statesman Robert Stewart, Viscount Castlereagh and scientist William Thomson, Lord Kelvin.
 There was also another house for day pupils named after Lord Wellington.

 In 1932 the college purchased Pirrie Park from Harland and Wolff with the financial aid of William Fullerton and Hugh Turtle.
 It had already been partially developed by Harland and Wolff including the erection of a pavilion.
 The college began work to convert this pavilion into a Preparatory School.
 It was called Downey House and named after John Downey, a benefactor to the college.

 Following a bequest of £10,000 for a chapel, library or hall from a governor of the school, Sir William Whitla, the college completed the construction of the Whitla Hall in 1935.

 Further modification were made to the science rooms in 1936 to bring them up to required standards.